Microreact

 Clicking on the white space next to the tree will allow the tree to be dragged around the panel.
 The tree can be zoomed (in or out) by using a mouse wheel.
 Holding the control (Windows)/command (Mac) key or alt (Windows)/option (Mac) whilst rotating the mouse wheel will zoom the tree horizontally and vertically respectively.

-The +/- icons zoom in and out, while the central icon determines whether the zooming happens in all directions, horizontally, or vertically.
+Clicking the +/- icons zoom in and out, while clicking the central icon determines whether the zooming happens in all directions, horizontally, or vertically.

 Manipulating the tree